José Ramos Tinhorão: Career

 Tinhorão got a bachelor's degree in law at the University of Brazil and in journalism at the National Faculty of Philosophy (Faculdade Nacional de Filosofia).

 In 1951, while still an undergraduate student, he began working as a freelancer at Revista da Semana, a now-defunct Brazilian weekly magazine in Rio de Janeiro, where he signed his texts as J. Ramos.
 In 1952, he was taken by Armando Nogueira, his college friend, to work as a copy editor at the Diário Carioca, one of the most popular newspapers in Rio at the time.

-It was there that José Ramos earned his nickname "Tinhorão" ("Heart of Jesus", Caladium bicolor), which refers to the name of a toxic ornamental plant that was accidentally incorporated into his own name.
+It was there that José Ramos earned his nickname "Tinhorão" ("Caladium"), which refers to the name of a toxic ornamental plant that was accidentally incorporated into his own name.
 The nickname was given by Everardo Guillon, the newspaper's editorial secretary, but the definitive baptism, in print, came from the editor-in-chief, Pompeu de Sousa.
-According to Instituto Moreira Salles, which keeps the Tinhorão archives, the first article signed by "J. Ramos Tinhorão", at the Diário Carioca, was published on December 25 of that year.
+According to Moreira Salles Institute, which keeps the Tinhorão archives, the first article signed by "J. Ramos Tinhorão", at the Diário Carioca, was published on 25 December of that year.
 The author was shocked when he read: "Report by J. Ramos Tinhorão for the Diário Carioca".
 Laughing, the boss replied: "J. Ramos is a name for pickpockets.
 There's a lot of them in the phone book.
 There will be only one Tinhorão!"

 Tinhorão stayed at the Diário Carioca until the end of 1958, when he went to Jornal do Brasil invited by fellow journalist Janio de Freitas to write for the Sunday supplement.
 Two years later, in the context of the creation of Caderno B, JBs cultural supplement, Tinhorão begins his activities as a researcher of popular music, commissioned by Reynaldo Jardim, creator of Caderno B, who asked Tinhorão to write a series of articles on the history of samba.